marb61a/Course-Notes/Misc/Data Protection/Build EU GDPR data protection compliance from scratch.md

     Start
     127. Robots, AI, IoT and BigData (5:07 )

-Section 12: GDPR and Payment Services Directive (PSD2)

-    Start
-    128. What is PSD 2 and main objectives (4:17 )

-    Start
-    129. Benefits for consumers (7:08 )

-    Start
-    130. Scope of PSD2 directive (2:55 )

-    Start
-    131. New rules on authorisation and supervision (5:26 )

-    Start
-    132. Security of Payments (3:09 )

-    Start
-    133. New types of service providers - TPPs (6:41 )

-    Start
-    134. Impact of PSD2 to financial services industry (4:29 )

-    Start
-    135. New risks associated with the TPPs (6:48 )

-    Start
-    136. Banks are caught between GDPR and PSD2 (6:03 )

-    Start
-    137. Other challenges - GDPR and PSD2 (4:16 )

-    Start
-    138. What is Open Banking Consent Model (4:16 )

-    Start
-    139. Consent Step (2:38 )

-    Start
-    140. Authentication Step (1:05 )
+<h1><p align=center>Section 12: GDPR and Payment Services Directive (PSD2)</h1><br/>

+What is PSD 2 and main objectives
+  -
+  -

+Benefits for consumers
+  -
+  -

+Scope of PSD2 directive
+  -
+  -

+New rules on authorisation and supervision
+  -
+  -

+Security of Payments
+  -
+  -

+New types of service providers - TPPs
+  -
+  -

+Impact of PSD2 to financial services industry
+  -
+  -

+New risks associated with the TPPs
+  -
+  -

+Banks are caught between GDPR and PSD2
+  -
+  -

+Other challenges - GDPR and PSD2
+  -
+  -

+What is Open Banking Consent Model
+  -
+  -

+Consent Step
+  -
+  -

+Authentication Step (1:05 )

     Start
     141. Authorisation Step (2:14 )